Salies/nihilanth-ghost-theme/README.md

 ##Changing Syntax Highlighting

 Nihilanth features syntax highlighting (yay)!
-But you might want to change the highlighting style, and it's really simple:
+But you might want to change the highlighting style, and doing this is very easy:

 Open your `default.hbs` file and look for `{{!Code Highlighting (highlight.js)}}`.
 Then follow the instructions on the comments and you're done!